How to get rid of wasps safely – try these expert tips to dine outdoors in peace

 9. Call in the professionals

-If you do have an active nest in your garden in a hard to reach place call in a professional to remove it.
+If you do have an active nest in your garden in a hard-to-reach place call, in a professional to remove it.
 Dealing with a nest yourself can cause all sorts of dangers.
-If you attempt to destroy or dislodge the nest yourself the wasps might swarm to defend it's home.
+If you attempt to destroy or dislodge the nest yourself, the wasps might swarm to defend their home.

-So remember to ditch the fly swatter, and hopefully, with these tips, you'll be able to enjoy a sweet treat in the garden this summer.
+So, ditch the fly swatter and hopefully, with these tips, you'll be able to enjoy plenty of alfresco dining in the garden this summer.

 Rebecca Knight